SEO My Website Guru SEO Blog

 How AI and Voice Search Are Shaping Local SEO

-AI search tools answer tons of local questions without even a click.
-AI overviews pull info from Google Business Profiles, reviews, websites, and third-party sources.
+AI search tools now answer many local questions without a click.
+AI overviews pull data from Google Business Profiles, reviews, websites, and third-party sources.
+Businesses with complete and accurate local data appear more often in these summaries.

+Voice search pushes this shift further.
 Voice queries sound natural and include details like hours, location, and availability.
-People ask things like “Which pharmacy near me is open now?”
+People ask questions such as “Which pharmacy near me is open now?”
+Local SEO supports these answers through clear business info, updated hours, and real customer reviews.

 The Impact of Local Intent on Search Results

-Search systems now adjust results based on the user’s exact location and even the time of day.
-Key signals that support local intent include:
+Results can change within the same city.
+Distance, relevance, and local activity all affect visibility.
+Search systems now adjust results based on the user’s exact location and time of day.

 • Accurate location data